AmareCapitalManagement/Trading-Strategy-Using-Python/README.md

 **Executive Summary**

 Amare Capital Management is an Entrepreneurial Investment Partnership (EIP) operating as a long-short equity hedge fund, headquartered in Pretoria, South Africa.
 The firm employs a sophisticated quantitative model.
-We execute long-term investments and short-term trades in shares and derivative Contracts for Difference (CFDs) on the Johannesburg Stock Exchange (JSE).
+We execute long-term investments and short-term trades in stocks and derivative Contracts for Difference (CFDs) on the Johannesburg Stock Exchange (JSE).
 Our mission is to deliver consistent, risk-adjusted returns by capitalizing on market inefficiencies through a disciplined, data-driven approach combining value and momentum investing.

 **Company Description**